BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 # 25334 Genomic methods in breeding and management of aquatic living resources.
 ## Lecture 6: Introduction to Population Genetics & tools for conservation and management
 ### Teachers: Romina Henriques & Belen Jimenez-Mena

-Wednesday 09/10/2019
+#### Date: Wednesday 09/10/2019

+## Schedule of the lecture:

+The lecture will consist on the following two parts, each with a theoretical and a practical part:
 - 8am - 10pm: Introduction to population genetics (theory + practical).
 Slides can be found [here](Slides_part1.pdf).
 - 10am - 12: Tools for conservation and management (theory + practical)

+The lecture is thought as a dynamic session - so discussions and questions are encouraged! :)

 ## Practical 1: The impact of micro-evolutionary processes in the history of populations